greggelong/cannibals/README.md

 and interactive play

-a place to hold some code for a python implementation of M and c
+a place to hold some code for a python implementation of M and C

 I started working on it after reading Melanie Mitchell's book artifical Intelligence